 4. Lincoln Street Art Park

 Let’s set the tone: Lincoln Street Art Park is sculpture park in a (formerly) abandoned industrial site.
 That’s quintessential, up and coming Detroit for you.
 A hybrid of nature meets urban, this untraditional park was established in 2011 by Recycle Here! and Holden Street Recycling Center founder Matthew Naimi.
-Wander around and admire the crowdsourced art, pop into the recycling center and learn how you can make changes in your home life to reduce your impact on the environment, and take a guided tour to learn how the park was transformed from an illegal dumping site into a community-driven meeting place.
+Wander around and admire the crowdsourced art, pop into the recycling center and learn how you can make changes in your home life to create solutions for climate change, and take a guided tour to learn how the park was transformed from an illegal dumping site into a community-driven meeting place.

 Part cafe, part gallery, part performance space, Trinosophes is the perfect day-to-night venue.
 Come for a coffee and meal, stay for the show.
 Located in Eastern Market, this bustling Detroit business has a library to browse, a small collection of T-shirts for sale, a branch of Peoples Record Store next door, and daily changing events such as art shows and live music.
 Check their board in the cafe or their website for a list of upcoming goodies.
 Decorated with displays of old jazz posters from Detroit, Trinosophes is truly the place to be – we won’t judge if you spend the whole day here.